erikvillegas/ios-project/README.md

 # iOS Coding Project
 We'd like you to make a simple Imgur gallery app that displays photos tagged with a certain string, and displays comments users have posted for that photo.
+Fork this repository and use the boilerplate code provided to get started.

 Imgur API: https://apidocs.imgur.com